RobinKwong/contemporarynarratives/_posts/2023-09-20-its-criminal-tron.md

 ![](/assets/img/itscriminal/gameshow.png)

 None of the performers are professional actors.
-Instaed, they are journalists, researchers and citizens of Govanhill.
+Instead, they are journalists, researchers and citizens of Glasgow.
 Everyone has been involved in or been affected by crime reporting in some way. _It's Criminal_ draws inspiration from the historic Living Newspaper theatre model in the US, which brought journalism to life on stage by groups centred around particular issues.
 It is an experiment exploring how journalism and journalists can better build trust through listening deeply to communities’ concerns, in a way that draws from restorative justice practices. ([Read more about the thinking behind the project here](https://contemporarynarratives.org/2023/02/13/its-criminal.html)).

 ## Devising the Show